Hammersly NOT 'Hammersley!' China Antique China, Fine China and Modern China Manufacturers Query

 Dear Elizabeth

 Well!
 You have me stumped.
-I have some serious reference encyclopedias at my disposal and none of them mention a china manufacturer spelled Hammersly.
+I have some serious reference encyclopaedias at my disposal and none of them mention a china manufacturer spelled Hammersly.
 There are several spelled Hammersley.
 The most comprehensive online gallery of makers and patterns in the history of the industry can be found on the award winning site, replacements.com (go to my China Replacement page for a link) - and they don't mention a Hammersly only Hammersley.

 You mention a pottery mark with a Royal Crest.
 I can sometimes identify a china manufacturer by looking up the pottery mark - so a picture would be a great help.